Standard Class / Club Class / 13.5m / 20m Class

 Sean Franke: Club Class

-Sean Franke is a third generation glider pilot who soloed at age 14.
-Sean has accumulated over 3000 hours in the air and has flown National soaring competitions since 1990.
-Currently he has eight State and two National soaring records.
-As part of the US Junior soaring team in 1991, 1993 and 1995 Sean competed in Sweden, France and Poland.
-When not competing he can be found flying for fun at Warner Springs, CA and mentoring local pilots.
+Sean is a third generation glider pilot who soloed at age 14.
+He has accumulated over 3,000 hours in the air and has flown National soaring competitions since 1990.
+When you ask Sean, he will tell you that he holds eight State and two National soaring records.
+He was proud to be part of the US Junior soaring team in 1991, 1993, and 1995.
+Sean competed in Sweden, France, and Poland.
+In 2010 and 2012 he competed in the Club Class World Gliding Championships in Slovakia and Argentina.
+When not competing, he can be found flying for fun at Warner Springs, CA and mentoring local pilots.